World Cup promotion — 20% off all challenges · Limited time only

 In crypto markets, intraday volatility is structurally higher than in forex.
 A session that closes flat but spikes during the day can permanently damage your drawdown room under a tick-by-tick model.

-This is a meaningful structural advantage for crypto traders who hold through volatile intraday sessions.
+This is a meaningful structural advantage for traders who hold through volatile intraday sessions.
 To model how much room you have at any account size, use the prop trading drawdown calculator.

 3. News Trading and Weekend Holding